mohab58977/node-hello/README.md

 - ✅ **Ingress support** for external access
 - ✅ **Resource management** with limits and requests
 - ✅ **Security hardening** with non-root containers

+## please refer to the images folder for the deployment images